hexanal/fredmercy-blog/NOTES.md

     - it goes through the list of middlewares and applies them to this page

 - we'll see how that goes

+`3:29pm:`

+- wishing for programming to become less painful in the future... these days it's worse than ever
+- will try to take it easy on the blog project now that I have something that's not half bad
+- I don't know what the fuck I'm doing, but I'm doing it; no fucking around this time
+- what's left to do now before I can launch?
+  - let's start with a list of things I've done recently:

+1. the colorscheme dropdown is fixed and it works
+2. the parent/child pages functionality is baked in; not too shabby
+3. reverted to the old "rainbow" page transition while I incubate the next bright idea (low priority!)

+What to do next?

+1. deploy step, something that webpacks everything and builds the HTML for the whole thang
+2. maybe try to integrate the current website into this new framework

+- deploy step is primordial because that's the key to getting it up online
+- it's the worst for me because I want to focus on frontend issues, but instead I have to dive into the server side of things!

 ## October 26, 2020